nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 ## Overview

-GULIO is a module planner designed for efficiency when used by someone that can type fast.
+GULIO is a module planner designed for efficiency for people that can type fast.
 It is capable of storing lessons and tasks for individual modules, as well as lesson notes via cheat-sheets.

 ## Summary of Contributions